Amal dynasty

-The Amali – also called Amals, Amalings or Amalungs – were a leading dynasty of the Goths, a Germanic people who confronted the Roman Empire during the decline of the Western Roman Empire.
+The Amali – also called Amals, Amalings or Amalungs – were a leading dynasty of the Goths, a Germanic people who confronted the Roman Empire during the fall of the Western Roman Empire.
 They eventually became the royal house of the Ostrogoths and founded the Ostrogothic Kingdom.

 Origin

 The Amal clan was claimed to have descended from the divine.
 Jordanes writes:

 Now the first of these heroes, as they themselves relate in their legends, was Gapt, who begat Hulmul.
 And Hulmul begat Augis; and Augis begat him who was called Amal, from whom the name of the Amali comes.
 Athal begat Achiulf and Oduulf.
 Now Achiulf begat Ansila and Ediulf, Vultuulf and Ermanaric.

 This provides the following stemma for the earliest rulers of the Goths, before outlining in more detail the two divisions that arose from the son, Achiulf of Athal, the last in this early lineage: